THYROID DISEASE AND ITS HEALING

 A. Some people try to stop their thyroid hormones before the body is ready to do so.
 This can cause severe fatigue, depression, swelling of the thyroid, hair falling out, or other symptoms related to low thyroid hormone activity.

-In this case, one must go back on thyroid hormones, and reduce them slowly and gently as one is able to do so.
-Usually, this can be done within a few months, but it depends how well a person follows their nutritional balancing program.
+In this case, one must go back on thyroid hormones, and reduce them slowly as one is able to do so.
+Usually, this can be done within a few months to a year, but it depends how well a person follows their development program.

 B. There may be a drug rebound effect when one stops thyroid medication.
 This can cause fatigue, irritability and other symptoms for a few days to a few weeks.

 To avoid this, do not go off thyroid hormones all at once.
 Taper off slowly and gently.
-Also, wait at least one or two months after starting a nutritional balancing program before you begin to taper off thyroid hormones.
+Wait at least three months after starting a development program before you begin to taper off thyroid hormones.

 If one is having rebound symptoms, they can sometimes be handled by temporarily increasing the amount of thyroid glandular, B-complex vitamins, selenium and other supportive nutrients for a few days to a few weeks until the symptoms pass.
-For more on this important topic, please read Quitting Thyroid Hormones on this website.
+For more details, read Quitting Thyroid Hormones.

 For a shorter article about elevated TSH and the correction of hypothyroidism, read High TSH And Its Correction on this site.